emmettng/emmettng/content/haskell/Monad-Reader.md

 - A Chain of core functions.
     - Input is from a1 of type `Int`
     - chain output is from a3 of type `Double`
-    - Only when outinput and `env` being provided, the result can be produced.
+    - Only when input and `env` being provided, the result can be produced.
     ```
     chainA :: Int -> Reader Int Double
     chainA n = do